gfranko/jquery.selectBoxIt.js/README.markdown

 ##Contributing
 Take care to maintain the existing coding style.
 Add Jasmine unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 If you plan to contribute to `SelectBoxIt` in the future, keep in mind that you should make sure your code passes the Grunt checks.

+To set up the SelectBoxIt grunt/node.js dependencies, first make sure you have [PhantomJS](http://phantomjs.org/) installed, which is a headless browser.
+Unfortunately PhantomJS cannot be installed automatically.

+Next, navigate to within the **jquery.selectBoxIt.js** folder and type `npm install' (this should install grunt and a few other node.js libraries).

-If you are on Windows (like me) remember you need to run the grunt command using `grunt.cmd`.
+**Note:** If you are on Windows, remember you need to run the grunt command using `grunt.cmd`.
 Also, if you have trouble getting the Jasmine Unit Tests to work with PhantomJS 1.5 (the current release), install PhantomJS 1.3.

 After you have verified your code, send a pull request to the `SelectBoxIt` dev branch.
 After you send a pull request, you will hear back from me shortly after I review your code.